MINO BIMAADIZIWIN OF THE ANISHINABEK

 - Administration, reporting, and overseeing programs that provide funding to Anishinabek First Nations

-The Federal and Provincial Policy Analysts analyze health issues that address the health needs of the Anishinabek communities.
-The basic role of the policy analyst within Health at the Union of Ontario Indians is to serve as a policy advisor and provide strategic direction to the Health Director and Anishinabek Advisory Council on Health.
-This could include drafting briefing notes, policy papers and other related documents as assigned.
+The Federal and Provincial Policy Analysts analyze health issues that address the health needs of the Anishinabek First Nations.
+They serve as policy advisors and provide strategic direction to the Anishinabek Nation.

 GHIMEKANAHMUNG MINO BIMAADIZIWIN

 The Health Secretariat staff act as administrative support to the Anishinabek Advisory Council on Health, the Anishinabek Chiefs Committee on Health, and the Chiefs of Ontario Chiefs Committee on Health.
 Their goals and objectives are to:

 - Support analytical requirements of the Anishinabek Advisory Council on Health and the Chiefs Committee on Health as determined by the Health Director;

 - Perform duties assigned to the Health Secretariat;

 - Improve the mental, spiritual, emotional, physical and environmental well-being of the membership in consultation with First Nations;